larkintuckerllc/k8s-cka-tutorial/01-understand-the-kubernetes-cluster-architecture/README.md

 We also will want to deploy a Bastion host into the public subnet; e.g., launching an EC2 instance.

-**note**: While I did install the Kubernetes cluster using the AWS Management Console, I replicated the resultant cluster configuration in a Terraform configuration available in the *terraform* folder
+**note**: While I did install the Kubernetes cluster using the AWS Management Console, I replicated the resultant cluster configuration in a Terraform configuration available in the *terraform* folder.

 We validate that Cluster is fully operational: